sarahmurphy86/sarahmurphy86.github.io/README.md

 1. Ensured that **!DOCTYPE html** was used in the HTML file and **alt-text** was added when we used images to make the app accessible to people using assistive technologies such as a screen readers
 2. Used the <a href="https://www.bdadyslexia.org.uk/" target="_blank">British Dyslexia Association website</a> to research how to make the app dyslexia friendly.
 Their recommendation was to use a sans serif font, and to use dark print on a pale background which formed the basis for our design
-3. One of our user needs was to “be able to interact with the app easily, and not need to rely on colours alone to navigate through the site”.
+3. One of our user needs was to “be able to interact with the app easily, and not need to rely on colours alone to navigate through the site.
 We designed the app with this in mind, but I also tested the app using a site called <a href="http://www.colororacle.org/" target="_blank">Colour Oracle</a>.
 This allowed me to check what our app looks if you don’t have 100% colour vision and gave me confidence that you can interact with it easily without relying in colour.

 #### Design improvements